shadpre/3rd_semester_exercises/week37/prg_1_js_intro/Exercises_beginner_js.md

-Exercises: I recommend going from first chapter here: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps
+Exercises: I recommend going from first chapter("What is Javascript" in the sidebar) here: https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps

-To the chapter "Arrays".
+And continue until "Arrays" (inclusive).

 Then arrays exercises.